harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 * Any form of smuggling

-* etc. etc.
+* *etc. etc.*

 **Do not ask or direct others where to go to find any of this type information.**
 If you partake in discussions of any of the aforementioned topics or ways to break laws (even if they don't pertain to your country) you will receive in a ban.

-The only exceptions to this rule is how to purchase needles/syringes or how to obtain blood work in areas where there are laws regulating these.
-Homebrewing is also excluded as it will fall under harm reduction as well.
+The only exceptions to this rule is how to purchase needles/syringes, how to obtain blood work, homebrewing, and HPLC testing, as it will fall under harm reduction.

 **If you're not sure if something falls under this rule or not, please [message the moderators](http://www.reddit.com/message/compose?to=%2Fr%2Fsteroids) for clarification.**